• Skip to primary navigation

 Make the meatballs.

-Combine all the ingredients except the meat, and then add the meat and blend only enough to get things incorporated.
+In a large bowl, combine all the ingredients except the meat, and then add the meat and blend only enough to get things incorporated.

 Once you have your meat mixed up, form 2 inch balls.
-This should yield you about one dozen large meatballs.
+This should yield about one dozen large meatballs.

 Uncooked meatballs on a baking sheet.